nyanity/AwooOS/doc/04_Driver_Model_ADM/01_KMDF_Reference.md

 ### 5.1 A Kernel-Mode "Null" Driver

 We will create a `/dev/null` device.
 This device will successfully accept all write operations but discard the data.
 All read operations will immediately return an end-of-file status.
 This is a classic "hello world" for driver development.
 Our objective is to create a `/dev/null` device.
 This is a standard virtual device in UNIX-like systems that serves two purposes: it discards all data written to it, and it immediately returns an end-of-file (EOF) condition on any attempt to read from it.
-This makes it an ideal "hello world" project for driver development, as it touches upon the core concepts of the AwooOS Driver Model (ADM) without requiring any actual hardware interaction.
+This makes it an ideal "hello world" project for driver development, as it touches upon the core concepts of the AxisOS Driver Model (ADM) without requiring any actual hardware interaction.

 #### Step 1: The Basic Driver Structure and Dependencies